perladvent/perldotcom/content/article/passing-by.md

    ]
 }

-## Assignments by copy or reference
+## Assignments by copy or reference?
-When assigning, `perl` copies by value, see the following code:
+When *assigning*, `perl` copies by value, see the following code:
 ```perl
 my $var1 = "not modified";